-Our research has revealed that the hierarchies of temporal and spatial scales are critically important drivers of the evolution of beams with space charge; we have found that details do matter.
-Consequently, we have embarked on an intensive effort to develop a new space-charge algorithm that faithfully preserves these hierarchies while still enabling efficient computations.
-The underlying methodology is multiresolution analysis, e.g., application of wavelets.
+Research at NIU has revealed that the hierarchies of temporal and spatial scales are critically important drivers of the evolution of beams with space charge -- details do matter.
+Consequently, intensive efforts to develop a new space-charge algorithm that faithfully preserves these hierarchies while still enabling efficient computations was begun.
+The underlying methodology is multiresolution analysis, e.g., the application of wavelets.

 The study of Hamiltonian systems in general led to the development of seemingly two different branches of mathematics: the theory of dynamical systems and symplectic geometry.
 Both fields have undergone dramatic recent development and it is becoming clear that there is a common core which could lead to a new field called "symplectic dynamics".
-We (especially Prof. Bela Erdelyi) are investigating this connection.
 One of the best test beds of this new field is the accelerator (or particle beams in general) and this connection is being investigated at NIU.